Syria in crisis

-In the last three years, barely a week has gone by when the situation in the country has not made the headlines.
+In the last four years, barely a week has gone by when the situation in the country has not made the headlines.

 Stories of battles between opposition and government forces continue to fill our papers, and the endlessly rising death toll serves as a constant reminder that what started as a peaceful cry for freedom has descended into an internal armed conflict - with devastating results.

 The impact of the fighting, as ever, is being most brutally felt by civilians.

 Since the beginning of the uprising in Syria, we have documented a horrific number of war crimes and crimes against humanity, mainly committed by government forces.

 Both pro and anti-government forces have killed and tortured captives and both have been responsible for the killing of civilians through the use of indiscriminate weapons.

 Deliberate starvation of civilians

 Four years since the uprising in Syria began, ordinary civilians are being intentionally starved to death.
 Besieged by the Syrian government and armed opposition groups, some have been reduced to eating cats.

 In Yarmouk, a highly built up area of about two square kilometres on the south side of Damascus, about 17,000 to 20,000 people have been trapped by government forces since December 2012.